Brunei dollar: History of coins used in Brunei

 Coins were used in Brunei from the 10th century.
 The Straits dollar was also used in Brunei from 1906.

 Due to the close ties between China and Brunei, the first type of coins used in Brunei were Chinese coins.
-This was initially called ‘Pitis’.
-They were later known as ‘Kue’ when local ‘Pitis’ were introduced.
-The local ‘Pitis’ coins had ‘Sultanate of Brunei’ stamped in front of the coin and the royal umbrella was imprinted at the back.
+This was initially called 'Pitis'.
+They were later known as 'Kue' when local 'Pitis' were introduced.
+The local 'Pitis' coins had 'Sultanate of Brunei' stamped in front of the coin and the royal umbrella was imprinted at the back.
 These were issued from the 16th to the 19th century.
-Previous Islamic coins were also called the ‘Pitis’.
-Another type of coin that was used in Brunei were ‘Duit besi’ (which roughly translates to ‘Iron money’).
+Previous Islamic coins were also called the 'Pitis'.
+Another type of coin that was used in Brunei were 'Duit besi' (which roughly translates to 'Iron money').
 Iron was considered valuable those days that it was used as money.
 100 one-square inch pieces were valued at 1 dollar.

-The last coin to be issued before the introduction of the Straits Settlements currency was the ‘Duit Bintang’, otherwise known as the ‘Star coin’ or the 'Star Cent'.
+The last coin to be issued before the introduction of the Straits Settlements currency was the 'Duit Bintang', otherwise known as the 'Star coin' or the 'Star Cent'.
 It is called the Star coin because of the star imprinted on the obverse of the coin.
 It was minted in Birmingham, England, in 1887.
 It was made from copper.

 With the introduction of the Straits Settlements currency, the previously used coins were taken out of circulation.
 They were, however still used with certain exchange rates.

+Prior to 1984, the coins were made by the Royal Mint of the United Kingdom.

+In 1984, Brunei Currency Board ordered four million circulation coins from the Singapore Mint.
+The circulation coins consisted of one cent coint in bronze and five, ten, twenty and fifty cents coins in cupro-nickel.
+The 50 cents has an additional security feature with a reeded edge with dots between lines at regular interval while other countries' circulation coins are mill-edged.